Job killers or job savers? The truth about automation, AI, and robotics – From the assembly line to the “thinking line”? – Image: Xpert.Digital

 Safety concerns and regulatory requirements

-High costs and lack of financing
+High costs and lack of funding

 - Pilot projects: Companies can start with smaller projects and measure their success before making larger investments.